brainhubeu/brainhubeu.github.io/README.md

 Open source projects developed by our team:

 - [react-permissible](https://github.com/brainhubeu/react-permissible) - Making the permission management for React components easier.
+- [react-carousel](https://github.com/brainhubeu/react-carousel) - React carousel is a feature-rich, react-way react component that does not suck.

 ## Teammates projects